NoBlackBoxes/LastBlackBox/course/buildabrain/session_1/README.md

   - A video guide to completing these tasks can be found here: [NB3-Building Voltage Dividers](https://vimeo.com/1000789632)

 ## Sensors
 Our robot's brain uses computers, which can *only* measure electrical signals.
 Sensors are necessary to convert physical signals (light intensity, heat, air pressure, etc.) into electrical signals.

 ### Watch this video: [Light Sensors](https://vimeo.com/1000794164)
+A light sensor converts a change light intensity into a change in an electrical signal (voltage, current, or resistance).
 > [Concepts and Connections]()

 ---